COSD-PANDA/datasd_council_report_2017/main/inventory_findings.md

 * Business Tax Data (Treasurer).

 ### Change Frequency
 In addition, due to the inventory, we are able to get a general overview of how fast the datasets are updated, and are able to make some guesses about what we will be targeting.
-Once again, the data has not been fully cleaned yet, so there are outliers and inconsistencies.
+Once again, the data have not been fully cleaned yet, so there are outliers and inconsistencies.
 Nevertheless, this is good for seeing the general pattern.

 #### Datasets with low-speed update cycles.
 ![low-update-ds](assets/chart/pubdsc.png)